Broad, Inclusive Training in Center City Philly

 - Ulift-Youth, our program working with kids currently in the juvenile justice system, pairing them with UliftU trainees and graduates for fitness training and mentorship.

-At Subversus, we believe fitness is about more than just the workout.
-It’s about empowerment and overcoming.
 When you’re with us, you are a part of something bigger than just being a member of a gym.
 You’re helping our UliftU coaches reintegrate with a fulfilling career.
 UliftU is a Best of Philly award winner for 2021 for “best community fitness leader”.

 Our inclusion statement